-Under the terms of the Data Protection Act 1998, there is a right of complaint to the Information Commissioner if you are dissatisfied with the decision made in relation to any requests.
+Under the terms of Data Protection Legislation, there is a right of complaint to the Information Commissioner if you are dissatisfied with the decision made in relation to any requests.
 The address for the Information Commissioner is:

 Information Commissioner’s Office

 Some of the content we link to may be generated by members of the public and the views expressed are those of the public and unless specifically stated are not those of Libraries NI (e.g. comments on social media, blogs and catalogues).

 This statement will be regularly reviewed for effectiveness and accuracy.
 Any changes will be posted on this page.

 Libraries NI is committed to protecting and respecting the privacy of